AppsFlyerSDK/appsflyer-unity-plugin/docs/Guides.md

 ###  <a id="handle-deeplinking"> 2.
 Direct Deeplinking

-When a deeplink is clicked on the device the AppsFlyer SDK will return the link in the [onAppOpenAttribution](https://support.appsflyer.com/hc/en-us/articles/208874366-OneLink-Deep-Linking-Guide#deep-linking-data-the-onappopenattribution-method-) method.
+When a deeplink is clicked on the device the AppsFlyer SDK will return the resolved link in the [onAppOpenAttribution](https://support.appsflyer.com/hc/en-us/articles/208874366-OneLink-Deep-Linking-Guide#deep-linking-data-the-onappopenattribution-method-) method.